Package 'svBase'

 # but it also does not change other objects

-# So, it is safe to use whaterver the object you pass to it
+# So, it is safe to use whatever the object you pass to it

 (dtx2 <- default_dtx(dtf2))